bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-4/report.md

 ### Distance Sensing

-For sensing objects in front of the crawler, we used the ultrasonic sensor from quest 2.
+For sensing objects in front of the crawler, we used the ultrasonic sensor.
 To get the most accurate readings we decided to use the serial output from the sensor.
 We positioned the sensor approximately 25cm from the front of the crawler.
-In auto mode, when we get at least 2 readings that are less than 38cm from the sensor, the crawler stops.
-This allows for a little bit of stopping distance so the crawler stops within 10cm of the wall.
+In auto mode, we poll every 100ms for a distance reading, when we get at least 2 readings that are less than 38cm from the sensor, the crawler stops.
+The extra 3cm allows for a little bit of room for stopping distance.

 ### Steering Control